 Select your gluten free flour blend carefully

 Stick to Better Batter classic blend gluten free flour, like I used, or try Cup4Cup, which is an all purpose gluten free flour blend that is best for pastries since it's light and airy.
 If you can't buy either one, you can always make my mock blends.
-Just follow the link in the recipe card.
+The link in the recipe card attached to the “all purpose gluten free flour blend” ingredient contains full information on selecting a proper flour blend.

 Gluten free Irish Soda Bread: Ingredients and substitutions